ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 After 1993, between 1994 and 2009, Coral Hairstreak reports per total trips showed a rather consistent pattern of yearly ups and downs, and in fact an upward trend in the years 2006 through 2009.

-A modest increase in Coral Hairstreaks in 2007, 2008, and 2009 is also indicated by a different measure.
+A modest increase in Coral Hairstreaks in 2007, 2008, and 2009 is also indicated by a measure which omits the years 1992 and 1993.
 In 2007 the average number of Coral Hairstreaks per report of that species increased 65%, in 2008 110%, and in 2009 106%, compared to the average for preceding years back to 1994.
-The maximum number reported in any one report also increased in 2007, 2008, and 2009 relative to prior years, although the actual number of reports of this species fluctuated (Nielsen, Season Summary, MB 2008-2010, Nos.
+The maximum number reported in any one report also increased in 2007, 2008, and 2009 relative to prior years, although the actual number of reports of this species fluctuated (Nielsen, Season Summary, Massachusetts Butterflies 2008-2010, Nos.
 30, 32, 34).

 State Distribution and Locations

-Map 17: MBC Sightings by Town 1992-2009
+Map 17: BOM-MBC Sightings by Town 1992-2013

-The Atlas found that Coral Hairstreak was apparently relatively scarce in the Berkshires and along the northern border.
-The only museum specimens we have found for the Berkshires are two in the Berkshire Museum from Williamstown, taken 8/7/1970 by H. LaBeauMap 17 of MBC sightings shows all towns from which there is even one report.
+The Atlas found Coral Hairstreak relatively scarce in the Berkshires and along the northern border.
+Map 17 of MBC sightings shows all towns from which there is even one report.
 It shows that Coral Hairstreak has been found throughout the Berkshires (usually on the NABA Counts) and in many northern border towns.
 But NABA count data suggest, as the Atlas did, that this species is much more abundant in southeastern Massachusetts, the Cape and the Vineyard.

-Coral Hairstreak is reported from 77 out of some 300 towns in MBC records.
 On the NABA Counts, the largest numbers are usually reported from the Foxboro, Blackstone Valley, Martha’s Vineyard, Falmouth, and Truro (Outer Cape) counts--- but also from the Central Franklin count.
 Lower numbers are consistently reported from the Northern and Southern Berkshire Counts.

 Broods and Flight Period